-New storage capacity at operating nuclear plant sites will be required if DOE is unable to begin accepting waste into its disposal system for another 8 years.
+New storage capacity at operating nuclear plant sites will be required if DOE is unable to begin accepting waste into its disposal system for another six years or longer.
 Most utilities are expected to construct new dry storage capacity for their older fuel.
 On-site dry storage facilities currently in operation or planned typically consist of metal casks or concrete modules.
 NRC has determined that spent fuel could be stored safely at reactor sites for up to 100 years.